operand/agency/README.md

 * This API does not assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.

-  `agency` is intended to allow potentially large numbers of agents, systems, and people to come together.
+  Agency is intended to allow potentially large numbers of agents, systems, and people to come together.
 A small predefined set of roles gets in the way of representing many things generally.
-This is a core design feature of `agency`: that all entities are represented similarly and may be interacted with through common means.
+This is a core design feature of
+  Agency: that all entities are represented similarly and may be interacted with through common means.

   The lack of roles may require extra work when integrating with role based